Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2018-06-21-SFPoints4ET.md

 I'm just tossing out some code for generating a *"Spherical Fibonacci point set"* on a spherical cap of height $h$ with some minimal notes:

 * Cap is oriented around $+\mathbf{z}$
 * Internal computation is incremental and performed in doubles to limit compounding of errors from skewing the distribution.
+The assumption is $n$ is large.
 * Not generally suited for performance testing since the sequences of $z$ values is linear (assuming that matters)
-* The specific SFPS variant is skip logical element zero so doesn't produce $\bvec{0,0,1}$.
+* The specific SFPS variant is *NOT* skipping logical element zero which is typically the case.

 <br>